wprince0288/W_S7M4_Project/README.md

 **Here is an overview of the tasks you will complete:**

-1. Write integration tests with React Testing Library to check that a form written in React includes the required pieces of text.
+1. You will write integration tests with React Testing Library to check that a form written in React includes the required pieces of text.

-2. Make the form support limited internationalization (i18n) by allowing the user of the app to toggle between English and Spanish.
+2. You will make the form support limited internationalization (i18n) by allowing the user of the app to toggle between English and Spanish.

-3. Write further integration tests to test the multi-language feature of the form.
+3. You will write further integration tests to test the multi-language feature of the form.

-4. Write an auxiliary helper function and unit-test it.
+4. You will write an auxiliary helper function and unit-test it.

 ### 💾 Setup